rebnej/lick-caption-bias/README.md

     - sklearn

 ## Evaluation
-1. train the classifier on human/generated captions.
+1. Train the classifier on human/generated captions.
-2. calculate LIC on human/generated captions.
+2. Calculate LIC on human/generated captions.

   ### For LSTM classifier
     For training the classifier and calculating LIC on human captions in terms of gender bias.
     - sh run_gender_lstm_ann.sh

-    For training the classifier and calculating LIC on generated captions by captioning models in terms of gender bias.
+    For training the classifier and calculating LIC on generated captions in terms of gender bias.
     - sh run_gender_lstm_model.sh

     For training the classifier and calculating LIC on human captions in terms of racial bias.
     - sh run_race_lstm_ann.sh

-    For training the classifier and calculating LIC on generated captions by captioning models in terms of racial bias.
+    For training the classifier and calculating LIC on generated captions in terms of racial bias.
     - sh run_race_lstm_model.sh

   ### For BERT classifier
     For training the classifier and calculating LIC on human captions in terms of gender bias.
     - sh run_gender_bert_ann.sh

-    For training the classifier and calculating LIC on generated captions by captioning models in terms of gender bias.
+    For training the classifier and calculating LIC on generated captions in terms of gender bias.
     - sh run_gender_bert_model.sh

     For training the classifier and calculating LIC on human captions in terms of racial bias.
     - sh run_race_bert_ann.sh

-    For training the classifier and calculating LIC on generated captions by captioning models in terms of racial bias.
+    For training the classifier and calculating LIC on generated captions in terms of racial bias.
     - sh run_race_bert_model.sh

   ### For BERT classifier (BERT is not finetuned)
     For training the classifier and calculating LIC on human captions in terms of gender bias.
     - sh run_gender_bert_freeze_ann.sh

-    For training the classifier and calculating LIC on generated captions by captioning models in terms of gender bias.
+    For training the classifier and calculating LIC on generated captions in terms of gender bias.
     - sh run_gender_bert_freeze_model.sh

     For training the classifier and calculating LIC on human captions in terms of racial bias.
     - sh run_race_bert_freeze_ann.sh

-    For training the classifier and calculating LIC on generated captions by captioning models in terms of racial bias.
+    For training the classifier and calculating LIC on generated captions in terms of racial bias.
     - sh run_race_bert_freeze_model.sh

 **Note**: The classifier is trained 10 times with random initializations, and the results are reported by the average and standard deviation.